TheLogicMaster/switch-gdx/README.md

 ## Notes
 - Requires retrolambda for lambda support (Use pre-v7 Gradle wrapper)
 - Exceptions thrown without a try-catch block are ignored (Maybe adding try-catch block in thread init code, in addition to main function)
+- JDK-8 is required for compiling the JavaAPI project

 ## Current Status
 - Compiler bug in com_badlogic_gdx_assets_AssetManager_update___R_boolean, so comment out for now (Probably related to setjmp/try-catch)